franzbu/EnhancedSpaces.spoon/README.md

 Every power user sooner or later feels restricted by the confinements of a single screen; there is simply never enough space.
 While the obvious remedy is a multi-monitor arrangement, there is a lesser known solution that enables the user to have more than one screen on a single display: virtual screens or, as they are called in EnhancedSpaces, mSpaces.

 mSpaces have both advantages and disadvantages compared to multi-monitor arrangements.
-An advantage is that you don't have to move your neck and head around to look at another screen - using mSpaces is like swapping the individual monitors of your multi-monitor arrangement around by means of a keyboard shortcut.
-The obvious disadvantage of virtual screens is that you can't see more than one mSpace at a time; however, while every user has a different workflow, for many of us this is simply unnecessary, in which case the benefits of virtual screens easily outweigh the downsides.
+One of the advantages is that you don't have to move your neck and head around to look at another screen - using mSpaces is like making the individual monitors of your multi-monitor arrangement swap by means of a keyboard shortcut.
+The obvious disadvantage of virtual screens is that you can't see more than one mSpace at a time; however, while every user has a different workflow, for many of us this is unnecessary, in which case the benefits of virtual screens comfortably outweigh the downsides.

 I gave up on my multi-monitor arrangement in favor of virtual screens years ago and have never looked back.
 I started out using macOS' built-in Spaces and kept installing third-party tools that added much needed improvements to Apple's rather simplistic approach.

 However, with macOS Sequoia Apple introduced changes to Apple's Spaces that broke the third-party enhancements for good that I had been using.

 This is when I decided to develop an application that would be as uncompromising as can be when it comes to arranging windows.
 EnhancedSpaces is the culmination of that.
-It has been developed with the goal of being intuitive to use as well as efficient, and it thus has time-saving features such as moving windows between mSpaces quickly, using sticky windows, and opening windows on pre-arranged mSpaces in pre-arranged sizes and positions.
+It has been developed with the goal of being intuitive to use as well as efficient; it thus has time-saving features such as moving windows between mSpaces quickly, using sticky windows, and opening windows on pre-arranged mSpaces in pre-arranged sizes and positions.

-Optionally, there is an integrated window manager for resizing and positioning your windows with keyboard shortcuts or, optionally, with the help of your mouse or trackpad.
+EnhancedSpaces also features an integrated window manager for resizing and positioning your windows with keyboard shortcuts or, optionally, with the help of your mouse or trackpad.

-When it comes to macOS, the obvious choice for the development of such an application is Swift; however, I had come to appreciate Hammerspoon when adding extensions and customizations to macOS and wanted to give it a shot for this bigger talk, and it has turned out to be what I wanted it to be.
+When it comes to macOS, the obvious choice for developing such an application is Swift; however, I had come to appreciate Hammerspoon when adding extensions and customizations to macOS and wanted to give its approach with Lua a shot, and Hammerspoon has excelled.

-EnhancedSpaces brings back all the enhancements I had in place before macOS Sequoia broke them, and more - with its no-compromise approach it has simplified my life with macOS; may it do the same for you.
+EnhancedSpaces brings back all the enhancements I had in place before macOS Sequoia broke them, and more - with its no-compromise approach it has simplified my life with macOS.
+May it do the same for you.

 ## Installation

-As already mentioned, EnhancedSpaces requires [Hammerspoon](https://www.hammerspoon.org/), so if you have not been using the latter yet, go ahead with its installation.
+As already mentioned, EnhancedSpaces requires [Hammerspoon](https://www.hammerspoon.org/), so if you haven't been using the latter yet, go ahead with its installation.

 To install EnhancedSpaces, after downloading and unzipping, move the folder to `~/.hammerspoon/Spoons` and make sure the name of the folder is `EnhancedSpaces.spoon`.

-Alternatively, you can run the following terminal command:
+As an alternative to manually downloading and installing, you can run the following terminal command:

 ```bash